 - Google search: some agents/distributors have well made and indexed sites, however, most do not have a proper site and are difficult to find (you can use the Google Advanced Search to find better results).

-- Globartis business platform: you can post your announcement on our business platform in which you specify that you are looking for an agent or distributor in a specific country.
+- Globartis business platform: you can post your announcement on our b2b portal in which you specify that you are looking for an agent or distributor in a specific country.

 - International Chambers of Commerce: International Chambers of Commerce offers the service of seeking local distributors.